 Home > Preparing for your trip

 There's not a country you'll have visited before that is quite like Japan.
-With a country that is so incredibly rich with unique culture, it can be quite daunting to know what to do, and I believe the big tourism websites will give you very touristic and perhaps not so authentic advice.
-My mission is to get you guys off the beaten track to experience the REAL Japan.
+With a country that is so incredibly rich with unique culture, it can be quite daunting to know what to do, and we believe the big tourism websites will give you very touristic and perhaps not so authentic advice.
+Our mission is to get you guys off the beaten track to experience the REAL Japan.
+By booking your Japan Rail Pass and Accommodation via this website (by clicking on the links and ads) you help to keep the website free and for everyone to enjoy, and it supports us in bringing you the best off-the-beaten-path stuff to do, so thank you.
+We also organise volunteer trash pickups which Kansai Local funds.
+So thank you, dear traveller!

 Before you do anything, you’ll want to buy a Japan Rail Pass - Click here to buy online.
 Trains are the best way to get around Japan - the rail network in Japan is super efficient and there is no such thing as strikes or delays!
 Buying a Japan Rail Pass allows you to not have to fiddle around the confusing ticket machines at stations, and will allow you to save up to 62% on JR train travel, as opposed to actually buying tickets at the station.
 When you buy it, you'll get sent an exchange order, which you must take to a major Japanese train station and use to pick up your JR Pass.
 Driving is not a good idea as there's always traffic, and toll prices of roads are expensive.
 However if you'd like to rent a car (perhaps you are travelling with your family etc), then click here to compare prices of rental cars in Japan.